simplecontainer/docs/docs/installation/running-single.md

 The simplecontainer can run as a single node or in cluster mode.

-If it is not mandatory to have multiple nodes, high availability, and disaster recovery in place for the application, single node can be configured to handle container orchestration.
+If it is not mandatory to have multiple nodes, high availability, and disaster recovery in place for the application, single node also can be configured to handle container orchestration.

 :::warning
 First check prerequisites!